 Now I realize that these topics are not the only truths preached and taught in the Scriptures.
 But they definitely are preached and taught in the New Testament, along with many other great truths such as grace, salvation in Jesus Christ, the love of God, and much more.

-In many portions of American Christianity, the topics I have quoted above from the Bible are rarely if ever heard preached from the pulpit.
-Is that due to the fear of man? a desire to please the hearers? cowardly preachers afraid of offending people? the speaker's misguided attempts to speak only uplifting things?
+In many portions of American Christianity, the topics I have quoted above from the Bible are rarely if ever preached by church pastors from the pulpit.
+Is that due to the fear of man? a desire to please the hearers? cowardly preachers afraid of offending people? misguided pastoral attempts to speak only uplifting things?
 I leave that to your judgment.
 I can’t speak for other preachers.
 However, all of us can look to the example of preachers quoted in the New Testament.
 Let’s look at some.
 You’ll notice I said “…in the New Testament.”
 I have deliberately quoted the challenging verses above from the New Testament, to head off the oft-quoted excuse for carnal living — “I’m not under the law, but under grace.”

 2 Timothy 4:2-3Preach the word… For the time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.